SvenVw/fdm/.changeset/slimy-parks-shine.md

 "@svenvw/fdm-calculator": minor
 ---

-Add `calculateOrganicMatterBalance` and `getOrganicMatterBalance` to calculate organanic matter balances of a farm
+Add `calculateOrganicMatterBalance` and `getOrganicMatterBalance` to calculate organic matter balances of a farm